 If you can do it during preparation, it’ll be possible during your actual exam.
-This will give you an extra 5 minutes to check your answers and try any questions you had to skip.
+This will give you an extra five minutes to check your answers and attempt any questions you had to skip.

 Here are time stamps to help you keep track if you’re using this strategy.